Scotland Surf + Travel

 Surf: My favourite spots are Shit Pipe, Melvich, Strathy, Farr, Torrisdale and Sango Bay

-Eat: The Store Bistro & Bar, Capilla Tapas Restaurant
+Eat: The Store Bistro & Bar, Capilla Tapas Restaurant, Cheese n Toasted food van

-Sleep: Windhaven campsite has a great view albeit it’s a bit far out from many spots.
+Sleep: Windhaven campsite on the far east and Sango Sands campsite are two very scenic places to stay the night.
 We normally stay at Melvich campsite which is less scenic but convenient and central.
-Forss House Hotel and the Airbnb in the lighthouse at Strathy are both a great treat.
+Forss House Hotel and the Airbnb in the lighthouse at Strathy are both a treat.

 Beginners: If you’re a beginner, you could head out with North Coast Watersports who offer surf lessons.

-Extras: If there’s no surf I’d probably cut my losses and head straight for the West Coast to enjoy some awe-inspiring scenery.
+Extras: If there’s no surf I’d play golf at the my favourite course ever, Durness Golf Club and go fishing at Dwarwick Pier.
+I'd then head straight for the West Coast to enjoy some awe-inspiring scenery.
 I’d visit every cafe, gallery and viewpoint along the NC500, in particular checking out Plockton, Applecross via Bealach na Bà, Shieldaig Bar & Coastal Kitchen and Achmelvich.

 North East coast:

-I love the North East coast for surfing amongst the quaint seaside towns and exploring harbours.
-You’ll need a Northern swell that’s not too big, the waves you see on my page are mostly 0.5 - 1 metre forecast and around 10 seconds period.
+I love the North East coast for surfing amongst quaint harbour towns and on flat days enjoying the stunning Cairngorms and Moray whiskey distilleries.
+For surfing, you'll need a Northern swell that’s not too big, the waves you see on my page are mostly 0.5 - 1 metre forecast and around 10 seconds period.

 Surf: My favourite spots are Hopeman, Lossiemouth, Cullen, Sandend and Banff.

-Eat: Cullen golf club car park food van, Cullen fish and chips, Lossiemouth ice cream
+Eat: Highlander Inn, Mash Tun Hotel, Cullen golf club car park food van, Cullen fish and chips

-Sleep: I’d camp at Sandend campsite or stay at a bnb in Cullen somewhere.
+Sleep: I’d camp at Sandend campsite or stay at a airbnb in Cullen somewhere.

 Beginners: If you’re a beginner, you could head out with Suds Surf School or New Wave Surf School who offer surf lessons.

-Extras: If there’s no surf I’d probably head to Aberlour and check out some of the nearby distilleries, perhaps Macallan and the Speyside Cooperage Visitor Centre.
-Or I would head to Aviemore and stay at Loch Morlich and do some hiking and bike trails.
+Extras: If there’s no surf I’d head to Aberlour and check out some of the whiskey distilleries- I love the tour at Speyburn.
+Or I would head to Aviemore and camp at Loch Morlich and do some hiking and bike trails.

 Lost Shore: